DOT Cargo Securement Training – [Complete Video Kit]

 Do your Commercial Motor Vehicle Drivers need training on how to secure cargo?
-Of course they do.
+Of course, they do.
 This Cargo or Load Securement Training will teach your drivers the ins and outs of making sure their load stays intact while in transit.
-As you know, losing a load costs money to you, your customers, and potentially to an insurance company.
+As you know, losing a load costs money to you, your customers, and potentially an insurance company.

-- What are the DOT Cargo Securement regulations and how do they apply to different types of cargo?
+- What are the DOT Cargo Securement regulations, and how do they apply to different types of cargo?

 - What are the problems associated with improperly loading truck cargo? (cargo shift, losing the load on the road, instability of truck, lost cargo causing other vehicles to crash, damage to the cargo, loss of life, and more)